A 24-Hour Guide to Matera, Italy

 where to stay in matera

-When traveling to Matera, you have the unique experience of being able to stay in one of the historic cave houses unique to the Sassi.
+Part of your experience of Matera will be to stay in a historic cave house unique to the Sassi.

 I was a bit hesitant to sleep in one of these cave houses, as the history of them becomes quite gruesome over time (which you can learn about at Casa Noha), and the thought of sleeping in a windowless space didn’t appeal to me.
 Yet, despite my initial doubts, we thoroughly enjoyed the unique experience of staying in Matera.